UMM-CSci-3601/3601-lab2_client-server/LABTASKS.md

 >
 >Here, however, we've provided you with a fully functional client, so you won't do any work on the client side in this lab.
-So you won't really slice the cake here, but you should be aware that it will be important in the future for your stories to fully slice the cake.
+So you won't really slice the cake here, but you should be aware that it will be important in the future for your issues to fully slice the cake.

 :warning: One thing you should **not** do is create separate tasks for things like unit tests or refactoring.
 Those activities should be "baked in" to your work flow, and not considered separate (and therefore to some degree optional) activities.

-Once you've created and estimated all the stories, you should think about which ones you think you can reasonably do in this lab.
+Once you've created and estimated all the issues, you should think about which ones you think you can reasonably do in this lab.
 This could be all of them, but it doesn't have to be.
-You can always add stories to this Milestone as things progress, and in general customers would rather see the set of stories you expect to complete in this Milestone _increase_ rather than _decrease_, so being conservative in your initial planning is probably a Good Thing.
+You can always add issues to this epic as things progress, and in general customers would rather see the set of issues you expect to complete in this epic _increase_ rather than _decrease_, so being conservative in your initial planning is probably a Good Thing.

-* You should add the stories that you _expect_ to do in the lab to your Milestone.
+* You should add the issues that you _expect_ to do in the lab to your epic.
-* You should move the stories you expect to do into the Backlog track, and move all the other stories into the Icebox track.
+* You should move the issues you expect to do into the Backlog track, and move all the other issues into the Icebox track.

 ### Using the board